-Placki ziemniaczane are potato pancakes which absolutely delicious, but probably very bad for you.
+Placki ziemniaczane are potato pancakes that are absolutely delicious, but probably very bad for you.
 These are made from grated potatoes or sometimes mashed potatoes (which is how I prefer it) and are fried in a frying pan with butter.
-Some people eat these with applesauce on the side which is an excellent way to sweeten up the dish, but I enjoy this with sour cream.
+Most folks seem to prefer eating potato pancakes with applesauce, but I enjoy this with sour cream.

 Kielbasa and Polish Sausage

 Sausage is an essential part of Polish fare, and no article on Polish food would be complete without the mention of Polish sausages.